Fife Ness Tide Mill

 - wait for the tide to come in and fill the pond

-- close the sluice and as the tide falls outside use the water inside the pond to drive the mill
+- close the gate and as the tide falls use the water in the pond to drive the mill

 - at low tide, open the sluice and start the process all over again.